North America 1870: Rupert's Land Act

 In a formal ceremony in Sitka, capital of Alaska, Russian and US soldiers paraded in front of the governor’s house.
 To the sound of artillery, the Russian flag was lowered and the American flag raised, marking the formal transfer of Alaska from the Russian Empire to the United States of America.

-Treaty of Fort Laramie
+29 Apr 1868 Treaty of Fort Laramie▲

-In response to the Rupert’s Land Act, the mixed French-Indian Métis of the Red River Colony form the Métis National Committee under Louis Riel to assert their rights.
+In response to the Rupert’s Land Act, the mixed French-Indian Métis of the Red River Colony formed the Métis National Committee under Louis Riel to assert their rights.
 In November, they declared a provisional government and occupied Fort Garry.
 A British-Canadian expedition under Colonel Garnet Wolseley set off in May 1870 to suppress the rebellion; on its arrival in August, Riel and his followers fled, ending the revolt.

-Battle of Eccles Hill
+25 May 1870 Battle of Eccles Hill▲

 In response to Métis’ concerns over self-government following the absorption of the British territory of Rupert’s Land into Canada, the Red River Colony became the Canadian province of Manitoba.

-Rupert’s Land Act takes effect
+15 Jul 1870 Rupert’s Land Act takes effect▲